audiBookning/ebitLayout/internals/widgets/textareaSelection-Md/teatAreaMouse.md

 1. **Click and Drag (Text Selection)**:
    - Click and hold the left mouse button at a position within the text, then drag the mouse to select text between the start and end points.

+2. **Shift + Click (Extend Selection)**:
+   - Click at one position to set the cursor, then hold `Shift` and click at another position to select the text between the two points.

+### Scrolling Interactions

+1. **Scroll Wheel**:
+   - Scroll up or down through the content of the textarea using the mouse wheel.